 - My grandmother’s 95 years of beautiful life

 - Our son Gabriel and his 3 day short but so meaningful life

 - For breath and beyond second chances to get this life right

 - The wisdom and history our elders have and their amazing stories

 - The gift that death can be – how it can be sad yet simultaneously joyful + beautiful

 - The gift of photography and having the ability to document rich moments in our life and the life of others

-I promise this list can go on and on but we wanted to share a least our top 6 from this week.
-And today we celebrate, we celebrate the amazing life of both Gabriel and my Grandmother and we pray for all those who have gone before us.
+I promise this list can go on and on but we wanted to share at least our top 6 from this week.
+And today we celebrate.
+We celebrate the amazing life of both Gabriel and my Grandmother and we pray for all those who have gone before us.
 For without their lives we would not be here today.

-This photo was taken just over 3 years ago and when I look at it I can still hear grandmas laugh.
+This photo was taken just over 3 years ago.
+When I look at it I can still hear grandma’s laugh.
 For me photography is a way of feeling, of touching, of loving and of experiencing moments past.
 Each photograph holds within it its own story.
 It remembers little things, long after you have forgotten everything.